jedisct1/rust-jwt-simple/README.md

 ### ECDH-ES key agreement

 ECDH-ES uses elliptic curve Diffie-Hellman for key agreement.
-Like RSA-OAEP, it uses asymmetric keys but is more efficient:
+Like RSA-OAEP, it uses asymmetric keys but is more efficient.
+It is anonymous in the same way: decryption does not authenticate the sender.

 ```rust
 use jwt_simple::prelude::*;